PyConPL/Book/2015/presentations/Expert system in Python in 5 minutes/text.md

 ## Facts

 Before we are going to dive into details how to process facts and take some actions what first comes first - loading facts.
 To simplify this article let's assume that fact is a very simple state which is going to be checked by rules engine.
 If some states of an entity are going to match any of the rules then that particular rule(s) is going to be fired.
-Fired means that engine can modify any of its internal objects (another facts) or for example call one of the registered before Python functions.
+Fired means that engine can modify any of its internal objects (another facts) or call one of the previously registered Python functions.

+Example class definition which describes an object can look like this

+    (defclass MY_BASE_CLASS (role concrete)
+       (slot row-source (type STRING))
+       (slot row-time (type INTEGER))
+    )

+Naturally also we can use inheritance:

+    (defclass MY_OBJECT (is-a MY_BASE_CLASS) (role concrete)
+       (slot some_hash_field (type STRING))
+       (slot param_1 (type STRING))
+       (slot param_2 (type STRING))
+    )

 How to load fact into rules engine from Python, example: